Mavis Rivers

 Mavis Chloe Rivers (19 May 1929 – 29 May 1992) was a Samoan and New Zealand jazz singer.
 She was born in Apia, Samoa, as one of thirteen children to a musical family.
-In 1954, she moved to the United States.
-She married Glicerio Reyes "David" Catingub, a Filipino singer and bass player, in that year, and they had two sons, Matt, a musician and arranger, and Reynaldo.
-She died in 1992 due to a stroke after a concert in Los Angeles, California.
+In 1952, Rivers made several recordings with the Lloyd Sly Quartette at Stebbing Studios, released on Zodiac, Capitol and Stebbings labels.
+Then in 1954 she moved to the United States where she married Glicerio Reyes "David" Catingub, a Filipino singer and bass player, and they had two sons.
 She was a nominee for the Grammy Award for Best New Artist in 1960.
+Rivers died in 1992 due to a stroke after a concert in Los Angeles, California.